Murray River Tributaries & Murray–Darling Basin Waterways

 - Mildura Weir (37 GL)

-At 1,485 km, the Murrumbidgee River is Australia's third-longest river with the Murrumbidgee River catchment traversing the southern section of NSW with is the easternmost section located in the ACT.
+At 1,485 km, the Murrumbidgee River is Australia's third-longest river.
+The Murrumbidgee River catchment traverses the southern section of NSW, with the easternmost section located in the ACT.

-Around 30% of the Murray Darling Basin's population live in the Murrumbidgee catchment and the basin accounts for 25% of New South Wales' fruit and vegetable production, almost 50% of the State's grape production, and 50% of Australia's river production.
+Around 30% of the Murray–Darling Basin's population lives in the Murrumbidgee catchment, and the basin accounts for 25% of New South Wales' fruit and vegetable production, almost 50% of the State's grape production, and 50% of Australia's rice production.

 The Tumut River, the Murrumbidgee's largest tributary, is part of the Snowy Mountains Hydro-Electric Scheme.